 Shares of the Company's voting stock beneficially owned.
 A beneficial owner of a security includes any person who, directly or indirectly, through any contract, arrangement, understanding, relationship, or otherwise has or shares the power to vote such security or the power to dispose of such security.
-Included are shares owned by spouses and relatives living in the same home as to which beneficial ownership may be disclaimed, shares which may be obtained under the Company's Stock Option Plans and shares which may be obtained under warrants.
-The foregoing table includes 35,000 shares of the Company's Common Stock subject to stock options, 116,882 preferred shares convertible into common shares and 66,882 shares of the Company's Common Stock subject to a warrant.
-Of such shares, Mr. Delamater has the right to acquire 23,000 shares subject to options, Mr. Jackson has the right to acquire 12,000 shares subject to options, and Square Lake Holding Corporation, of which Mr. Goguen is the beneficial owner, has the right to acquire 66,882 common shares pursuant to a warrant and 116,882 common shares pursuant to conversion rights applicable to the Company's preferred shares.
+Included are shares owned by spouses and relatives living in the same home as to which beneficial ownership may be disclaimed, shares which may be obtained under the Company's Stock Option Plans and shares which may be obtained under warrants or upon the exercise of conversion rights.
+The foregoing table includes 98,500 shares of the Company's Common Stock subject to stock options, 116,882 preferred shares convertible into 233,764 common shares and 133,764 shares of the Company's Common Stock subject to a warrant.
+Of such shares, Mr. Delamater has the right to acquire 24,000 shares subject to options, Mr. Cannan has the right to acquire 24,000 shares subject to options, Mr. Jackson has the right to acquire 24,000 shares subject to options, and Square Lake Holding Corporation, of which Mr. Goguen is the beneficial owner, has the right to acquire 133,764 common shares pursuant to a warrant and 233,764 common shares pursuant to conversion rights applicable to the Company's preferred shares.
 See "Common Stock Ownership of Certain Beneficial Owners," above.

-Includes 2,100 shares owned by spouse and 750 shares owned by children.
-Includes 1,950 shares owned by spouse and 1,300 shares owned by children.
-Includes 725 shares owned by spouse and 8,900 shares held in trusts of which Mr. Kendall is a trustee or beneficiary.
+Includes 3,900 shares owned by spouse and 900 shares owned by a child, as to which beneficial ownership is disclaimed by Mr. Jackson.

+Includes 1,850 shares owned by spouse, as to which beneficial ownership is disclaimed by Mr. Kendall, and 17,800 shares held in trusts of which Mr. Kendall is a trustee or beneficiary, as to which beneficial ownership of 9,200 shares is disclaimed by Mr. Kendall.

-Includes 45,454 shares of Series A Preferred Stock, 71,428 shares of Series B Preferred Stock, 60,239 shares of Common Stock, a warrant for 66,882 shares of common stock with an exercise price of \$14.00 per share owned by Square Lake, 1,535 shares of Common Stock owned by a child of Mr. Goguen and 775 shares of Common Stock held in an individual retirement savings plan.
-See "Common Stock Ownership of Certain Beneficial Owners, "above.
+Includes 45,454 shares of Series A Preferred Stock, 71,428 shares of Series B Preferred Stock, 120,478 shares of Common Stock, a warrant for 133,764 shares of common stock with an exercise price of \$7.00 per share owned by Square Lake and 1,550 shares of Common Stock held in an individual retirement savings plan.
+See "Common Stock Ownership of Certain Beneficial Owners," above.